-6. Empty and clean the water pump strainer filter bowl to avoid water freezing and cracking the filter bowl (located in the drivers side bed compartment).
+- 27. Empty cold water filter canister under the galley sink and dump the antifreeze down the galley sink drain, then re-mount the filter canister. - 28.
+Empty and clean the water pump strainer filter bowl (located in the drivers side bed compartment).
 Check to verify that the O-ring is in good condition and properly seated.